 One of the most important items to get sorted is your life insurance policy.
 Having a valid and updated policy is the best way to make sure your loved ones get the financial support they need should something happen to you.

-For example, Family Life Cover and Accidental Death & Serious Injury Cover from Real Insurance will provide financial support if you become terminally ill, pass away, or become seriously injured in an accident.
-Your loved ones can use the benefits to keep their life on track, cover debts and loans, and pay for daily living expenses.
+For example, Family Life Cover will provide financial support if you become terminally ill, or pass away.
+You or your loved ones can use the benefit to keep their life on track, cover debts and loans, and pay for daily living expenses.

 It’s always a good idea to regularly review your life insurance policy to make sure your family will be properly looked after.
 If you have life insurance in your super fund, you should also review the nominated beneficiaries here, and make sure you fully understand the tax implications of payouts.7

 Organising other important documents